 The Machine Knitters Guild of the San Francisco Bay Area supports the art and craft of machine knitting through our activities and charitable programs.
-Membership benefits include: monthly programs and newsletters; members-helping-members programs; yarn and swap events to trade or renew your stash; a lending library with books, magazines, and CDs; plus the members-only chat group on Yahoo.
+Membership benefits include: monthly programs and newsletters; members-helping-members programs; yarn and swap events to trade or renew your stash; a lending library with books, magazines, and CDs; plus, the members-only chat group.

 Questions about membership?

 If you have any questions, please contact the Guild by sending an email to: machineknittersbayarea AT gmail DOT com.
 Dues for the 2022- 2023 Program Year, which begins September 2022, are $50.
 Please join us!

 Our Full Library is on Ravelry

 Did you know that the Guild has a lending library of books, magazines and patterns for machine knitters?
 As these items become more difficult to find, we’re very lucky to have access to such an extensive collection.
 The entire collection is listed on Ravelry.
 For questions about the library, please contact our Librarian.

 Tuck Lace created with a punchcard knitting machine.

 The 2023 Stitches West Conference will be held March 2 – 5, in Sacramento (note the new city location).
 Please check out their website (https://stitches.events/events/west-2023/) for more information.

 The Guild will have a booth at the 2023 Stitches West Conference.
 Check back for pictures later in the month.